Hand Position for Playing Piano

 The Weak Muscles

 The weak muscles of your arms and hand are the muscles on top of the arm and hand.
-These are the muscles that move your arm and hand up.
+These are the muscles that move your arm and hand and fingers up.
 These muscles are not strong enough to take much pressure.

 If you put pressure on your fingers from the bottom with fingers extended or flat over a substantial period of time, your fingers will get hyperextended or curved up or bent up.
 This is permanent bone damage.